Planteome/plant-ontology/README.md

 Files in this repository:

 * plant-ontology.obo:
 The editor's version of the Plant Ontology, in OBO format.
 Contains all relations.
-Relations that are inferred based on intersection_of relation are not asserted.
+Relations that are inferred are not asserted

 Note that this file is subject to frequent changes, and may contain terms that will later destroyed (permanently deleted from the ontology, rather than made obsolete).
 Users should use this file with caution.

 * plant-ontology-dev.txt

 A text version of the plant-ontology.obo editors' file, automatically created nightly

 * plant-ontology.obo.owl

 An OWL version of the plant-ontology.obo editors' file, automatically created nightly

 New versions of the following two files are created only with new releases:

 * po.obo

-The current release file of the Plant Ontology, in OBO format
+The current Release file of the Plant Ontology, in OBO format.
+All relations that are inferred are asserted in the release process

 * po.owl

-The current release file of the Plant Ontology, in OBO format
+The current release file of the Plant Ontology, in OBO format.
+All relations that are inferred are asserted in the release process